stmar89/IsomClAbVarFqCommEndAlg/README.md

 In the folder [`examples`](https://github.com/stmar89/IsomClAbVarFqCommEndAlg/tree/main/examples) you will find files containing the code to reproduce the examples from the paper in the reference below.
 This should help to get a quick start on the functionalities.

 As in [`AbVarFq`](https://github.com/stmar89/AbVarFq), the abelian varieties have type `AbelianVarietyFq`.
-In this package the information about the isomorphism class of each abelian variety is stored in the attribute `IsomDataCommEndAlg=<I,M,J,S>`, where `I` is a `Z[pi,q/pi]`-ideal which encodes the local information of all l-Tate modules (for all l neq p) together with the étale-local and local-étale part of the Dieudonné module, `M` represents the local-local part of the Dieudonné module, and `J` determines the position of the abelian variety in the orbit of the class group of the endomorphism ring `S`, which acts on the local information just described.
+In this package the information about the isomorphism class of each abelian variety is stored in the attribute `IsomDataCommEndAlg=<I,M,J,S,slope>`, where `I` is a `Z[pi,q/pi]`-ideal encoding the local information of all l-Tate modules (for all l neq p) together with the étale-local and local-étale part of the Dieudonné module, `M` represents the local-local part of the Dieudonné module, and `J` determines the position of the abelian variety in the orbit of the class group of the endomorphism ring `S`, which acts on the local information just described.

 One can compute the action of the semilinear Frobenius and Verschiebung on each `M` (in an appropriate finite quotient) using `SemilinearOperators`.
 We refer to the documentation of that intrinsic for details.